okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-run-sample/main/aspnet/testapp.md

 1. Add a `okta.yaml` configuration file.
 For more information on how to configure and where to place the configuration file see [Option 1: YAML configuration file](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/#option-1-configuration-file).
 1. Click Visual Studio’s play button and run the solution.
-The default web browser should open and navigate to the application home page.
+The default web browser should open and navigate to the app's home page.
 The URL should be:
    `https://localhost:44314`,  which is the default address when using IISExpress.
    Once the app loads, click the **Sign In** button located on the home screen.
 1. On the Sign in page enter the username (email) and password you used in